Flame Retardants

 Zebrafish exposed to natural mixtures of PBDEs and other persistent organic pollutants from Norwegian lakes showed increased body weight, as well as changes in the regulation of a variety of genes associated with body weight and insulin signalling (Lyche et al. 2010; Lyche et al. 2011).

 Another type of flame retardant, triphenyl phosphate (TPhP), which is being used as a replacement for brominated flame retardants, causes changes in glucose levels, and carbohydrate and lipid metabolism in zebrafish, an animal used to test chemical exposure effects (Du et al. 2016).
 It also affects cholesterol levels in rats (National Toxicology Program, 2018).
 The flame retardant TMCP increased total cholesterol and triglyceride levels in fish (Cocci et al. 2019).
 In mice, TPhP inhibited levels of adiponectin, the insulin-sensitizing hormone, in females and stimulated it in males, leading to increased insulin resistance and glucose intolerance in females (Wang et al. 2019).
 In mice, TPhP (combined with high fat diet or alone) caused kidney structural damage and gut microbiota disorders (Cui et al. 2020).
-These and other organophosphorus flame retardants disrupt metabolism, and scientists are figuring out how (e.g., Wang et al. 2021).
+These and other organophosphorus flame retardants disrupt metabolism, and scientists are figuring out how (e.g., Liu et al. 2024; Wang et al. 2021).

 Adult organophosphate flame retardant exposure influences and exacerbates the effects of diet-induced obesity in adult mice by altering activity, feeding behavior, and metabolism (Vail et al. 2020).
 These organophosphate flame retardants affect feeding behavior controls in the mouse neurons (Vail and Roepke 2020).
 These authors are working to identify the mechanisms involved (Vail et al. 2022).

 Exposure to low, environmentally relevant doses of the flame retardant and PBDE replacement Dechlorane Plus promoted glucose intolerance in mice fed a high fat diet, even without weight gain.
 Dechlorane Plus also affected fat tissue, and some of these effects occurred even when the mice were fed a regular diet.
 It also inhibited insulin signaling in fat cells (Peshdary et al. 2020).
+And, it affected the gut microbiota, glycogen levels, and other diabetes-related things in mice as well (Liu et al. 2024).

 In mice, PBDEs interact with the gut microbiome to influence the risk of metabolic syndrome (Scoville et al. 2019).
 In rats, PBDEs affect the gut microbiota (Gao et al. 2021).